 "Akka, you are cordially invited for my exam kutcheri.
-Please grace the occasion with family and friends," Kali Veerapadran told me when he rang to invite me for his final examinations at Kalakshetra, India's premier dance school, Chennai.
+Please grace the occasion with family and friends," Kali Veerapadran told me when he phoned to invite me for his final examinations at Kalakshetra, India's premier dance school in Chennai.
 And, after a two-tick pause, he asked me, softly, "is that correct English, akka?"

-Kali's family, who he describes as Hindu Adi Dravidars (a dalit community), are based in Kovalam, a struggling fishing village near Chennai.
-Kali (21) lost his father very young.
+Kali's family, who he describes as Hindu Adi Dravidars (a Dalit community), are based in Kovalam, a struggling fishing village near Chennai.
+Kali, 21 years old, lost his father very young.
 "I was perhaps six or seven months old then," he says, without much emotion.
-His emotions are reserved for his widowed mother, who then took on the humungous task of raising a large family, on a coolie's daily earnings.
+His emotions are reserved for his widowed mother, who then took on the huge task of raising a large family on a porter's daily earnings.
 "I have three elder sisters and two brothers.
-When one brother died of brain fever, I went from my grand-mother's house – where I had lived until then – back to my mother's."
+When one brother died of brain fever, I went from my grandmother's house – where I had lived until then – back to my mother's."

 Kali's dream is to dance, which in itself might not be unique.
 Except, Kali wants to excel in two very different styles of dancing, two styles that normally mix about as well as oil and water.
-One of them is Bharatanatyam – a very structured and classical art form, previously practiced by the devadasis (girls dedicated to temples and its priests for life), and today, ironically, patronized mostly by the upper castes and the moneyed, who once shunned them.
-The other is 'folk-dance', a term that loosely clubs several centuries old dance forms that originated – and is still practiced – in Tamil Nadu's villages.
+One of them is Bharatanatyam – a very structured and classical art form, previously practiced by the devadasis (young women dedicated to temples and its priests for life), and today, ironically, patronised mostly by the upper castes and the moneyed, who once shunned them.
+The other is 'folk-dance', a term that loosely clubs several centuries-old dance forms that originated – and are still practiced – in Tamil Nadu's villages.

 As a rule, Bharatanatyam dancers do not master folk dances, unless their production calls for a dash of karagam or kavadi.
-Very few have undergone rigorous training, let alone perform it professionally.
-Kannan Kumar, Kali's folk dance teacher (the only full-time teacher in all of Tamil Nadu) explains that folk dance is like a foundation or a wall, and the cerebral Bharatanatyam – which uses mudras to tell a story – like a painting on it.
+Very few have undergone rigorous training, let alone performed these professionally.
+Kannan Kumar, Kali's folk dance teacher (the only such full-time teacher in all of Tamil Nadu) explains that folk dance is like a foundation or a wall, and the cerebral Bharatanatyam – which uses mudras to tell a story – is like a painting on it.
 The two, he believes, can complement each other.
 And Kali goes a step further – he practices both, without any conflict.

 In fact, the only time Kali faced a conflict was when he completed his school board exams – he wasn't at all sure what he wanted to do.
-The most obvious and sensible option was to take up a job… his family's finances called for help.
+The most obvious and sensible option was to take up a job; his family's finances called for help.
 But just then, his aunt told him about free folk dance classes at Dakshinchitra, a heritage museum of South India, not far from Kovalam.
 One look, and Kali was smitten.
 He progressed very rapidly in his classes, and mastered, in two months, Karagattam, Oyilattam and Thapattam.
-His teacher Kannan Kumar was pleased, and began teaching him the fourth dance, Devarattam.
-Only, just then, Kali got into Kalakshetra, for a four year Diploma in Dance.
+Kannan Kumar was pleased, and began teaching him the fourth dance, Devarattam.
+Only, just then, Kali got into Kalakshetra, for a four-year diploma course in Dance.

-A few years before, Kali had not even heard of Kalakshetra.
-It was Sarah Chanda (who went on to sponsor him) who first recognised the passion with which he danced in a Tsunami Rehabilitation Centre, at Kovalam.
+A few years earlier, Kali had not even heard of Kalakshetra.
+It was Sarah Chanda (who went on to sponsor him) who first recognised the passion with which he danced in a Tsunami Rehabilitation Centre at Kovalam.
 She told him that he should learn the art formally at Kalakshetra.
-Kali cleared the interviews – even though distant aunts and uncles actively discouraged him from pursuing so sissy a thing as dance – and got his admission.
+Kali cleared the interviews – even though distant aunts and uncles actively discouraged him from pursuing so 'sissy' a thing as dance – and got his admission.
 He had crossed one set of hurdles.
-The next set were already waiting.
+The next lot was already waiting.

 So he took to dancing.
-He used gestures in the place of words; soon, he got over his shyness around foreigners, and, in fact, roped in a bunch of them for the first year student's day, where he made Russian and South African girls dance Oyilaatam.
+He used gestures in the place of words.
+Soon, he got over his shyness, and, in fact, roped in a bunch of non-Indians for the first-year student's day, where, at his urging, Russian and South African students danced the Oyilaatam.
 Kalakshetra's then director Leela Samson appreciated his effort.
-And to top it all, he topped his class.
+And, to top it all, he topped his class.
 His confidence grew, and so did his knowledge.

 Now, Kali can identify ragas in a trice.
 At performances in the sacrosanct Rukmini Arangam, named after the legendary dancer and founder of Kalakshetra – Rukmini Devi Arundale – he guesses ragas and asks one of his many friends if he is right.
 He usually is.
 And his dance has come far from those inelegant, early days – his adavus (steps) are precise, and his baavam (expression) perfect.

-It was at the Rukmini Arangam that his exam kutcheri (recital) took place, on the 28 th of March 2014.
-His batch – of eight students – performed an entire margam (set of dances, performed in a sequence) on stage, with full make-up.
-His class-teacher Indu Nideesh, who had trained him and his class-mates, kept beat on the nattuvangam.
+It was at the Rukmini Arangam that his exam kutcheri (recital) took place, on the March 28, 2014.
+His batch of eight students performed an entire margam (set of dances, performed in a sequence) on stage, with full make-up.
+His class-teacher, Indu Nideesh, who had trained him and his classmates, kept beat on the nattuvangam.
 She must have been proud of her class; the audience sure was.

 "I'll never let go of either art form," Kali says, happy and relieved his exams are over.
-He's ecstatic when he gets news of his first class pass, and delighted when he's accepted into the P.G.Diploma in Bharatanatyam, at Kalakshetra.
+He is ecstatic when he gets news that he has got a first class, and delighted when he's accepted into the postgraduate diploma course in Bharatanatyam at Kalakshetra.
 And now, Kali is even more determined to do his bit for the folk dances, which he says are facing extinction.
 He also wants to make Bharatanatyam more accessible to people who would otherwise not experience its beauty.
 "One class folk, one class Bharatam.
-I want to teach both, I want to set up a dance school, I want to earn money, I want to look after my mother, I want to dance," and the young dancer lists his dreams
+I want to teach both, I want to set up a dance school, I want to earn money, I want to look after my mother, I want to dance."
+The young dancer lists his dreams